HOME :: WHAT'S NEW :: PROJECTS :: SAILING :: MAINTENANCE :: RESOURCES

 Topcoats

-The next day, I spent about three hours sanding the hull with 220 grit.
+The next day, following the multiple rolled-only application of Awl-Quik primer, I spent about three hours sanding the hull with 220 grit.
 The coverage was much better than it had been before, although still not perfect; I believe that four coats or more of the primer, applied with the roller and thinned appropriately, may be desirable to ensure a thick enough coat.
-However, I have a thin, constant coat over the hull at this point, with only a few breaks, and I intend to call it good.
-The primer was difficult and messy (dusty!) to sand, and, having done the entire hull twice (four coats) I am not about to do it again.
-Overall, it looks good and should be a sufficient base for the Awlgrip.
+However, I has a thin, constant coat over the hull at this point, with only a few breaks, and I intended to call it good.
+The primer was difficult and messy (dusty!) to sand, and, having done the entire hull twice (four coats) I was not about to do it again.
+Overall, it looked good and was a sufficient base for the Awlgrip.
+Please note the observations in my 2008 update just above.

 With the Awlgrip on the deck done, I lowered my rickety staging several feet to give me a better position for painting the hull.
 Then I applied the first coat of Flag Blue Awlgrip, # 5002.
 I mixed it the same way I did with the deck paint, but my application was different.
 On the large hull surfaces, I used a Corona Glasskoter 3/16" nap mohair roller on a 7" frame to spread the paint evenly, then tipped it off with a 3" West Marine Flagship badger brush.
 On this coat, I tipped the paint in a vertical direction--that is, brushing from the toerail to the boottop.
 This is generally the recommended method, but I thought I might try horizontal brushing on the next coat--not for any particular reason, but the very top, beneath the toerail (with my non-standard mahogany rail, that is) needs to he horizontally brushed to properly smooth the paint and avoid runs.
 It might make a better, smoother job if the whole area was brushed in the same direction...time will tell, maybe.